MancaStrah/catalan-numbers/readme.md

 - Manca Strah

-We decided to formalize the following tasks, which can be found in folder `Basic`:
+We decided to formalize the following tasks:

 ### Small tasks
-- task 1: Formalization of the catalan numbers (in `catalan.lean`)
+- task 1: Formalization of the catalan numbers (in `Basic/catalan.lean`)
-- task 2: Formalization of the concept of plane trees (in `trees.lean`)
+- task 2: Formalization of the concept of plane trees (in `Basic/trees.lean`)
-- task 3: Formalization of the concept of full binary trees (in `trees.lean`)
+- task 3: Formalization of the concept of full binary trees (in `Basic/trees.lean`)
-- task 4: Construction of the type of full binary trees with n nodes, not counting the leaves (in `trees.lean`)
+- task 4: Construction of the type of full binary trees with n nodes, not counting the leaves (in `Basic/trees.lean`)
-- task 5: Definition of the type of ballot sequences of length n (in `ballot.lean`)
+- task 5: Definition of the type of ballot sequences of length n (in `Basic/ballot.lean`)

 ### Larger tasks